Is Kimchi Keto Friendly? Learn How To Fit Within Your Carb Limits And Satisfy Your Korean Food Craving All In One Blow

 May reduce the risks of type 2 diabetes and heart disease

-One more benefit of kimchi’s anti-inflammatory effect is that it helps to prevent various serious diseases, such as type 2 diabetes and heart diseases.
-Research shows that regular consumption of this dish significantly decreases blood sugar and total cholesterol, which adds to the risk of the previously mentioned diseases (8).
+One more benefit of kimchi’s anti-inflammatory effect is that it could help to prevent various serious diseases, such as type 2 diabetes and heart diseases.
+Research shows that regular consumption of this dish significantly decreases blood sugar and total cholesterol, high levels of which adds to the risk of the previously mentioned diseases (8).

 Is kimchi keto?